Adrian-Nowacki/shinyxcensus/README.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The racial-ethnic structure can be described by two concepts – **$\textcolor{lightgreen}{racial\ differentiation\ and\ racial\ segregation}$**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The racial-ethnic structure can be described by two concepts – **$\textcolor{lightgreen}{racial\ diversity\ and\ racial\ segregation}$**.
 Racial diversity, a concept that describes a measure of the relative heterogeneity of the racial-ethnic structure of a population in a given area, is measured by **$\textcolor{lightgreen}{entropy}$**.
 It allows to determine the level of population mixing in a given area. **$\textcolor{lightgreen}{The\ index\ of\ dissimilarity\ D}$** and **$\textcolor{lightgreen}{the\ information\ theory\ index\ H}$** make it possible to determine racial segregation, i.e. a measure of the spatial distribution of two or more groups living separately from each other in different parts of the entire area.
-The concepts of racial differentiation and racial segregation are summarized in a variety of indicators, but these are the most widely used.
+The concepts of racial diversity and racial segregation are summarized in a variety of measures, but these are the most widely used.
 Their use gives the opportunity to learn about the trend of changes in the racial and ethnic diversity of the society for the study areas and allows to assess how this situation may change in the coming years.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The values of segregation indicators depend on the adopted division into aggregation units.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The values of segregation metrics depend on the adopted division into aggregation units.
 These measures compare the racial structure of an individual with the racial structure of the entire area.
 Smaller units are more racially and ethnically homogeneous, and therefore their structure differs from that of the entire area.
 As a result, the value of the segregation index decreases with the size of aggregation units.
 For census areas that are divided into census block groups and census blocks, these values are the smallest.
 This means that, given a larger aggregation unit, there is a less even distribution of racial and ethnic groups within its